 We notify successful candidates that they are preferred candidates.
 You will receive a call from the recruiting manager to give you the good news.
 This will be followed up with an email from the recruitment team.

 We carry out pre-employment checks so we can confirm an offer of employment.

 We make an offer and negotiate a start date when all checks are complete.

-We communicate with you by email through the recruitment process except for the preferred candidate and offer of employment which will be by letter.
-If you have any questions during the recruitment policy, you can contact firstname.lastname@example.org
+We communicate with you by email through the recruitment process.
+If you have any questions during the recruitment process, you can contact email@example.com

 With a talented team of 300 staff we pride ourselves on making the SSSC a great place to work.

 We have four directorates that carry out our statutory and workforce development role and provide support functions.